Underrout/smw-project-template/README.md

 is fine, because the first imports from the `Shared` folder and the second doesn't leave the `Tools/PIXI` folder)
 - Don't apply tools manually, just use Lunar Helper's Build or Quick Build functions
+- All patches include only resources from the `Shared` folder or none at all

 In the same menu, you can also press `P` to "package" your hack.
 This will first build your hack from scratch as described above and then create a BPS patch from the output ROM, which you can then share with people or